bjornerikkorum/flan-t5-large/README.md

 > These models are based on pretrained T5 (Raffel et al., 2020) and fine-tuned with instructions for better zero-shot and few-shot performance.
 There is one fine-tuned Flan model per T5 model size.

+The model has been trained on TPU v3 or TPU v4 pods, using [`t5x`](https://github.com/google-research/t5x) codebase together with [`jax`](https://github.com/google/jax).

 # Evaluation

 ## Testing Data, Factors & Metrics

-The developers evaluated the model on 88 tasks and 10 languages.
-See the table below for quantitative evaluation:
+The authors evaluated the model on various tasks covering several languages (1836 in total).
+See the table below for some quantitative evaluation:
 ![image.png](https://s3.amazonaws.com/moonup/production/uploads/1666361983550-62441d1d9fdefb55a0b7d12c.png)
 For full details, please check the [research paper](https://arxiv.org/pdf/2210.11416.pdf).